 They started a small egg and vegetable CSA in Squamish, but soon wanted a farm of their own.
 In 2016 they moved to the family farm in Buffalo Creek where they’ve been farming ever since.

-Robin and Johan live and work on the 148-acre ranch, and share the property with Robin’s grandma, two awesome farm dogs, a flock of laying hens, two lovely horses and 2 honey bee hives.
+Robin and Johan live and work on the 148-acre ranch, and share the property with Robin’s grandma, two awesome farm dogs, a flock of laying hens, three lovely horses and 2 honey bee hives.

 Awards and Accomplishments

 - Voted Best Resource-Based Business from the 100 Mile House Chamber of Commerce in 2017, 2018, and 2019

 - Winners of a lifetime membership of Jean-Martin Fortier’s Market Gardener’s Master Class

 - North American Pollinator Partnership Association Farmer-Rancher Pollinator Award 2019

 - Bee Friendly Certified Farm with the North American Pollinator Partnership Association

 - Completed the environmental farm plan through the BC Ministry of Agriculture

 - Host students in the Thompson-Rivers University sustainable ranching program